Joseph-Bethune/Gabble_Live/readme.md

     MONGODB_DATABASE_NAME
     MONGODB_USERNAME
     MONGODB_PASSWORD
-    MONGODB_REMOTE_MODE ("true" or "false")
+    MONGODB_REMOTE_MODE : (can only accept values of "true" or "false")
 ## JWT
     ACCESS_TOKEN_SECRET
     REFRESH_TOKEN_SECRET
-## Note
+## Notes
-    If MONGODB_REMOTE_MODE is "true", then you don't need to include the environment variables associated with the "Local MongoDB Server", and vise versa if the variable is set to false
+* If MONGODB_REMOTE_MODE is "true", then you don't need to include the environment variables associated with the "Local MongoDB Server", and vise versa if the variable is set to false.
+* All expected values are strings (and thus require quotation marks) unless specified otherwise.